LunchWithAIClient/ApiSceneEditor/replit.md

 1. **Solves CORS restrictions** by using server-to-server communication with the external API
 2. **Reduces backend complexity** by delegating business logic to the external API
 3. **Improves user experience** through client-side state management and optimistic updates
-4. **Maintains security** by requiring user-provided API keys (not server-stored credentials)
+4. **Maintains security** by using Cognito-managed authentication tokens
 5. **Enables future expansion** with the database and storage abstraction already in place
 6. **Supports rapid development** with hot module replacement and modern tooling

 **Key Implementation Details:**
 - Frontend makes requests to `/api/lunchwith/*` on the same origin (no CORS)
-- Backend proxy forwards to `https://api2.lunchwith.ai` with proper headers
+- Backend proxy forwards to `https://api2.lunchwith.ai` with proper authentication headers
 - Update operations (POST) exclude ID fields from request body (IDs only in URL path)
 - API responses are unwrapped from `{ results: [...] }` envelope automatically